braze-inc/braze-docs/_docs/_hidden/private_betas/updated_segment_experience.md

 ### Total reachable users calculation

 Each segment displays the total number of users that are members of that segment.
 When filtering for **Users from all apps**, it also displays all of the different channels available to communicate with those users, such as web push or email.
 It is possible that the number of total users is different than the number of users reachable by each channel.
-Why is this?

 ![A table displaying 9,100 total reachable users, 8,899 reachable users by email, 6,720 reachable users by web push, 4,521 reachable users by Android push, and 5,122 reachable users by iOS push.][4]